anesumchono/anesumchono/README.md

 - 👋 Hi, I’m @anesumchono
-- 👀 I’m interested in ...
+- 👀 I’m interested in web app and mobile applications
-- 🌱 I’m currently learning Informatic
+- 🌱 I’m currently learning Informatics
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me my eamil dms
+- 📫 How to reach me.... email dms
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...